cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 |<span class="notranslate"> SanDisk DAS Cache </span> |  | [https://www.dell.com/en-us/work/learn/server-technology-components-caching](https://www.dell.com/en-us/work/learn/server-technology-components-caching)|

-With RHEL8 (**CloudLinux OS Shared 8/CloudLinux OS Shared 7 Hybrid**), some devices are no longer supported.
+With RHEL8 (**CloudLinux OS 8/CloudLinux OS 7 Hybrid**), some devices are no longer supported.
 You can check the entire list here: [Hardware enablement considerations in adopting RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/considerations_in_adopting_rhel_8/hardware-enablement_considerations-in-adopting-rhel-8#removed-hardware-support_hardware-enablement)

 ## Converting existing servers

-It is easy to convert your existing CentOS or AlmaLinux server to CloudLinux OS Shared.
+It is easy to convert your existing CentOS or AlmaLinux server to CloudLinux OS.
 The process takes a few minutes and replaces just a handful of RPMs.

 :::tip Supported OS for conversion:
 * CentOS 7